p32929/portfolio-v2/README.md

 & Voila!!
 Now, you can check your portfolio LIVE version in the `homepage` URL (`https://your-github-username.github.io/`).
 Github may take a while to update the `github page` into your `homepage` URL.

 If it still doesn't show, do step 5 & 6 again.
 It usually takes 3-5 minutes for github pages to deploy the changes.

-## Prerequisites
-You need to have `NodeJS` and `NPM` installed in your computer.
-If you don't have them installed, install them from here: https://nodejs.org/en/download/

-## Run the project
-1. Fork the repository ( Recommended )
-2. Clone your forked repository using `git clone YOUR-REPOSITORY-URL`
-3. Install all the dependencies using this command:
-`npm install`
-4. Run the project using this command:
-`npm start`

 ## Thanks
 Thanks to everyone for your STARS, WATCHES, FORKS, & VISITS.
 Special thanks to: